nucypher/nucypher/docs/source/guides/installation_guide.md

 ## System Requirements

 * At least 1 GB of RAM is required for key derivation functionality (SCrypt).
-* We have tested `nucypher` with windows, mac OS, and linux (Linux is recommended).
+* We have tested `nucypher` with Windows, Mac OS, and GNU/Linux (GNU/Linux is recommended).

 ## System Dependencies

-If you don’t already have it, install Python;.
+If you don’t already have it, install Python.
 As of January 2019, we are working with Python 3.6, 3.7, and 3.8.

 * Official Python Website: <https://www.python.org/downloads/>